-When you have problems, please try the following.
+If after following these steps you still have problems, please try the following:

 1. Restart Anki

 Please close Anki, then start it again.

 If you are unable to close Anki because of an error message, you can either terminate Anki using your task manager, or restart your computer.
 Anki saves periodically, so you should not lose more than a few minutes of work in most circumstances.

 If the problem does not occur again, you can skip the following steps.

 2. Check add-ons

 Please close Anki, then start it again while holding down the shift key, which will disable any add-ons you have installed.

 If the problem goes away when add-ons are disabled, you can narrow down the culprit by disabling one or more add-ons, restarting Anki, and seeing if the problem goes away.
 If you have lots of them, you can select the top half of your add-ons in the Add-ons screen and disable them.
 If after restarting Anki, the problem is still there, try the other half instead.
 Once you’ve found the half that is causing the problem, divide that half into half again, and repeat.
 You should be able to narrow it down in around ~6 steps that way.